How to Build a C# PDF Generator

 Create a Visual Studio Project

 The very first step is to create a Visual Studio project.
-You can also open your existing project if you have already created it.
+This tutorial will use the Windows Form application template.

 Click on "Create New Project"